ybabakhin/zindi_wheat_growth/README.md

 ### Environment Setup
 1. Navigate to the project directory
-2. Run `pipenv install --system --deploy --ignore-pipfile` to install dependencies
+2. Run `pipenv install --deploy --ignore-pipfile` to install dependencies
 3. Run `pipenv shell` to activate the environment

 ### Data Setup